okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/custom-email/main/index.md

 - forgotten password
 - unknown device notification

 Email notifications are based on templates that are generated automatically and sent to end users according to your settings.
 Okta email templates are available in each Okta-supported language.
-You can use the default email templates as is, or you can edit the email template text to send end users custom Okta-generated email messages.
+You can use the default email templates as they are, or you can edit the text of the various email templates to send end users custom Okta-generated email messages.

 ### Use the Brands API